Belinda Carlisle: 2010–2020

 Also in March 2014, another digitally remastered, five-disc retrospective collection titled Anthology was released.
 The anthology included "Dancing in the City", which had previously only been available on the Japanese LP/CD for the soundtrack to the 1987 movie I Won't Say I'm in Love which had previously only been released in 1997 as a CD single in France.
-It also included all three singles from her debut studio album and all four singles from A Woman & a Man.
-Later in 2014, Carlisle's three other studio albums, Belinda, A Woman & a Man and Voila were re-issued by Edsel on CD, although there were a number of issues with their production.
+It also included all three singles from her debut album and all four singles from A Woman & a Man.
+Later in 2014, Carlisle's three other albums, Belinda, A Woman & a Man and Voila were re-issued by Edsel on CD, although there were a number of issues with their production.

-Carlisle confirmed in a radio interview in August 2015 that she had completed work on a new studio album, earmarked for release in January 2016.
+Carlisle confirmed in a radio interview in August 2015 that she had completed work on a new album, earmarked for release in January 2016.
 She commented that the music on the album would be partly inspired by Kundalini yoga, which she had taken up while pregnant during 1991–1992 and of which she had qualified as a teacher since becoming sober in 2005.
-Also in August 2015, Edsel released a box set of all the commercially released singles from Carlisle's studio albums, plus a bonus disc featuring a previously unreleased recording of "In My Wildest Dreams", which had featured in the 1987 film Mannequin.
+Also in August 2015, Edsel released a box set of all the commercially released singles from Carlisle's albums, plus a bonus disc featuring a previously unreleased recording of "In My Wildest Dreams", which had featured in the 1987 film Mannequin.
 In late 2016, the Go-Go's completed an international tour with Best Coast as a supporting act, which Carlisle stated would likely be their last tour together.
-Carlisle's eighth studio album, a selection of Gurmukhi chants titled Wilder Shores, was released in September 2017.
+Carlisle's eighth album, a selection of Gurmukhi chants titled Wilder Shores, was released in September 2017.
 Carlisle and the Go-Go's announced an 11-date reunion tour scheduled to begin in June 2020.
 However, in May 2020 the tour was postponed due to the COVID-19 pandemic.